-- (a) "Complainant" means any person who files a complaint with the State Board of Election Commissioners, hereinafter referred to as the "State Board" who believes alleging that a violation of any election or voter registration law under the State Board of Election Commissioners' jurisdiction has occurred who files a complaint with the State Board of Election Commissioners, hereinafter referred to as the "State Board". - (b) "Frivolous" means clearly lacking any basis in fact or law.
-1 - (c) "HAVA" is the federal Help America Vote Act of 2002 that established the Election Assistance Commission to assist in the administration of federal elections and allocatesd federal funds to states for election administration improvements, including replacing punch card and lever voting machines, improving accessibility for disabled voters, implementing a statewide voter registration system, voter and election official training, and other improvements. - (d) "Letter of Caution" means a written disposition of an allegation against any person which is advisory in nature, clearly giving notice to the respondent that his or her action or lack of action is a violation of law. - (e) "Letter of Reprimand" means a written disposition of an allegation against any person which is condemnatory in nature, clearly giving notice to the respondent that his or her action or lack of action is a violation of the law.
-The reprimand will urge-require the respondent to refrain from engaging in the same activity again.
-A reprimand shall be considered more severe than a caution or warning. - (f) "Letter of Warning" means a written disposition of an allegation against any person which is condemnatory in nature, expressing strong disapproval for the respondent's misconduct and expressing the view that the misconduct undermines public confidence in the integrity of the election process.

-(g) "Respondent" means any person whose actions are asserted, in a complaint filed with the State Board, to be in violation of any election or voter registration law under the State Board's jurisdiction.
+- (a) "Complainant" means any person who files a complaint with the State Board of Election Commissioners, hereinafter referred to as the "State Board" alleging that a violation of any election or voter registration law under the State Board of Election Commissioners' jurisdiction has occurred - (b) "Frivolous" means clearly lacking any basis in fact or law. - (c) "HAVA" is the federal Help America Vote Act of 2002 that established the Election Assistance Commission to assist in the administration of federal elections and allocated federal funds to states for election administration improvements, including replacing punch card and lever voting machines, improving accessibility for disabled voters, implementing a statewide voter registration system, voter and election official training, and other improvements. - (d) "Letter of Caution" means a written disposition of an allegation against any person which is advisory in nature, clearly giving notice to the respondent that his or her action or lack of action is a violation of law. - (e) "Letter of Reprimand" means a written disposition of an allegation against any person which is condemnatory in nature, clearly giving notice to the respondent that his or her action or lack of action is a violation of the law.
+The reprimand will require the respondent to refrain from engaging in the same activity again.
+A reprimand shall be considered more severe than a caution or warning. - (f) "Letter of Warning" means a written disposition of an allegation against any person which is condemnatory in nature, expressing strong disapproval for the respondent's misconduct and expressing the view that the misconduct undermines public confidence in the integrity of the election process. - (g) "Respondent" means any person whose actions are asserted, in a complaint filed with the State Board, to be in violation of any election or voter registration law under the State Board's jurisdiction.